gwangmu/IRTestbed/README.md

 $ cd IRTestbed
 ```

-2. Create a symbolic link to the LLVM install directory at `llvm`.
+2. Create a symbolic link to the LLVM install directory at `llvm` (or just unzip
+   the pre-built LLVM to `llvm`).

 ```
 $ ln -s <path/to/llvm/install> llvm